stefanofa/awesome/TOPICS.md

 ## websockets

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## basic

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## basic-computer-games

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## classic-game

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/